userofbricks/Expanded-Combat/README.md

 # Expanded Combat

 This Mod Adds A few things to expand the resources you have for combat.
-Things like a quiver, arrows, shields, gauntlets, more bows, and more to come.
+Things like a quiver, arrows, shields, gauntlets, more bows, weapons, and more to come.
 ### IMPORTANT:
 All versions of this mod rely on the [Curios API](https://www.curseforge.com/minecraft/mc-mods/curios)